Liberating Revolution (Venezuela): Consequences

-The defeat of the Liberating Revolution marked the end of the Venezuelan XIX century characterized by political instability and fights between caudillos, where the method of coming to power was through armed rebellion, and the end of the time of the great Venezuelan Civil Wars, giving way to a stage of consolidation of the central government under the hegemony of the Andeans, but not before confronting, as never before a Venezuelan president had done, with modern foreign powers.
+The defeat of the Liberating Revolution marked the end of the Venezuelan 19th century characterized by political instability and fights between caudillos, where the standard method of coming to power was through armed rebellion.
+It was also the end of the time of the great Venezuelan civil wars, giving way to a stage of consolidation of the central government under the hegemony of the Andeans, but not before confronting modern foreign powers, as a Venezuelan president had never done before.

 The so-called Liberal Restoration Army was institutionalized, becoming an effective and professional National Army in charge of the security of the entire Venezuelan territory.
 The Navy, so devastated by the naval blockade of 1902, began a long process of modernization and incorporation of units into the fleet.

-The proclamation "The Insolent Plant of the Foreigner has Profaned the Sacred Soil of the Homeland", roundly defined a firm position on the part of Cipriano Castro, which generated a nationalist reaction in the country, so important that many of his opponents joined him in against the naval blockade (for example: "El Mocho" Hernández, or pacifists like José Gregorio Hernández), added to the significant popular mobilization and Latin American sympathy, all of which earned the Venezuelan president high popularity.
+The proclamation "The Insolent Plant of the Foreigner has Profaned the Sacred Soil of the Homeland", roundly defined a firm position on the part of Cipriano Castro, which generated a nationalist reaction in the country, so important that many of his opponents joined him in opposing the foreign naval blockade (for example: "El Mocho" Hernández, or pacifists like José Gregorio Hernández).
+This, added to the significant popular mobilization and Latin American sympathy, earned the Venezuelan president high popularity.

-The Latin American support that Castro's attitude aroused was expressed in different ways: in the Military School of Chile they placed his photo and the cadets gave him a military salute every day; the support of Peru raised the possibility of calling a mobilization in support of Venezuela; The jurist Luis María Drago, Foreign Minister of Argentina, enunciated the famous Drago Doctrine, in which any armed action by foreign powers against Latin American countries, to force them to comply with international debt payment commitments, was classified as unacceptable.
+The Latin American support, caused by Castro's attitude, was expressed in many different ways: in the Military School of Chile they placed his photo and the cadets gave him a military salute every day; the support of Peru raised the possibility of calling a mobilization in support of Venezuela; The jurist Luis María Drago, Foreign Minister of Argentina, enunciated the famous Drago Doctrine, in which any armed action by foreign powers against any Latin American country, to force it to comply with international debt payment commitments, was classified as unacceptable.

+In 1906, Castro punished the international firms involved in the Revolution, to the point that relations were broken with the United States and later also with France and the Netherlands, due to debt differences.